GiuseppeSpathis/colormnet/README.md

 * **Detailed Report:** For a detailed breakdown of the quantitative results across the dataset, please refer to the spreadsheet: `ssim_results4000it.xlsx`. non e' vero questo file

 da aggiungere la questione dell'alluminio

-The dataset used to fine-tune the model and the results can be seen at this [link](https://liveunibo-my.sharepoint.com/:u:/g/personal/giuseppe_spathis_studio_unibo_it/ERQ8RvxtrJJPjdi0dBw1758BsYztonCoCf0k7zNfWF5a8w?e=hcHFpV)